 It’s one of the most common minor home improvement projects.
 One day your door works perfectly, and the next it needs more arm strength than any door should require to open.
 If you’re the handy sort, you already know the basics of home repair.
+However, if not, it can be a frustrating event.
 Let’s discuss some of the common problems with a sticking door and how to repair them.

 Begin Your Home Transformation, and Request a FREE Estimate Today!Request Free Estimate

-Next, let’s check for other external culprits.
-It may not be your door’s fault at all!
 Some doors can stick due to shifting foundations, especially in older homes.
 If you’re also having problems with your windows sticking or cracks in your walls, the foundation may be settling.
-That’s a problem that is likely best solved by an experienced professional.
-If it’s just your door though, go ahead and grab your trusty bag of tools.
-It’s time to troubleshoot that door.

-Now that you’ve determined it’s not your foundation at fault, look to the door frame.
+If you’ve determined it’s not your foundation at fault, look to the door frame.
 Are the hinges connected well to the frame?
 If they’re at all loose, you may have found your culprit.
 This is an easy fix.
 The humble screwdriver will take care of the issue quickly—just locate the part of the door that’s sticking and tighten the frame plate and screws.

-Check out the screws.
 Are they screwed tightly to the frame?
 Any looseness can lead to problems with door movement.
-Be careful not to overtighten, though—you could break the screws if you put too much pressure on them.
+Be careful not to over-tighten, though—you could break the screws if you put too much pressure on them.

-If none of the above sound like your door, the door could simply be warped.
+If none of the above sounds like your door, the door could simply be warped.
 This happens over time and is most often seen in older doors or if you’ve had water damage.
 If this is the case, it may be time for a new door.
-Luckily for you, Window World has a great selection of high-quality doors to choose from.
+Luckily for you, Window World of St. Louis has a great selection of high-quality doors to choose from.
 We make our doors from fiberglass, so you’ll never have to worry about warping.

 If your sticking door is a sliding glass door, that’s an entirely different set of problems to tackle.
 This isn’t determined so much by your home as by the door itself, so we’ll skip on ruling out external factors this time.

 Start out by checking the track and rollers.
-Carefully remove the problem door from the track—take it out from the top if possible to ensure no damage is done to the rollers in the process.
+Carefully remove the problem door from the track—take it out from the top if possible to ensure no damage is done to the rollers.
 Use a screwdriver to remove the rollers from the door.
 If they’ve just gotten dirty, clean them and you should be set.
 If they’re damaged, you may need to order a new set of rollers from your provider.

 If the rollers seem to be in good shape, check the track and clean it thoroughly.
 Debris stuck in the track is most likely your culprit for why your sliding glass door sticks, so if the sliding door still sticks after you’ve cleaned both the rollers and the track, it may be time for a new sliding door.

-If it is time for you to get a new door, don’t worry: Window World doors are secure and energy-efficient as well as made with high-quality craftsmanship.
+If each method was done and you determined it is time for you to get a new door, don’t worry: our doors are secure and energy-efficient as well as made with high-quality craftsmanship.
 Satisfy your personal style while resting assured that should you need it, Window World doors are covered by a lifetime warranty for larger repairs.
 If you face a problem with the door, simply contact Window World of St. Louis and we’ll be happy to assist you.